RV Mattress Size Chart – Ultimate Buying Guide

 Main Sizes and Dimensions of RV Mattresses

-There are as many RV mattress sizes as different types of RVs.
-The sizes listed here are some of the most popular;
+There are as many RV mattress sizes as different types of RVs, meaning it is very likely that a Thor RV will not be compatible with a standard Winnebago mattress size.
+The sizes listed here are some of the most popular.

 Twins Size Mattress